machbase/machbase/content/en/neo/api-mqtt/query.md

 In the diagram below we shows general procedure assuming `CLIENT` uses QoS 1. for the notes, machbase-neo support QoS 0, 1 of MQTT v3.1.1 specification.

-After establised MQTT sesion by exchanging `CONNECT`and `CONNACK`, Client should subscribe to `db/reply` first before send query message to `db/query`, otherwise it can not receive any "query result".
+After established MQTT session by exchanging `CONNECT`and `CONNACK`, Client should subscribe to `db/reply` first before send query message to `db/query`, otherwise it can not receive any "query result".

 ```mermaid
 sequenceDiagram